Ethical Musculoskeletal (MSK) Therapy and Myofascial Pain Specialists

 Sleeping position and lower back pain

-Like neck pain , sleeping position can also aggravate or contribute to some types of back pain.
-For example, lower back pain is common during pregnancy due to increased ligament laxity and changes in weight carriage distribution throughout the pregnancy, as covered in the Biotensegrity article mentioned earlier.
+Like neck pain, sleeping can also aggravate or contribute to back pain.
+For example, lower back pain is common during pregnancy due to increased ligament laxity and weight carriage changes, as covered in the Biotensegrity article mentioned earlier.
 The position of our legs while sleeping can change loads placed on the lower back and may even contribute to some lower back issues.
 However, some simple changes in sleeping position can reduce loads on the lower back and help relieve back pain, especially in acute back pain cases.
-Although the fascial network connects everything within the human body, there are also specific connections between the legs and back.
+Although the fascial system connects everything within the human body, there are also specific links between the legs and back.
 Sleeping with a leg across the body while side-sleeping increases load to the lower back via the hip and leg.
-Such a position effectively puts the hip joint in a non-neutral position.
+Such a position increases the Q-angle and forces it on the leg, hip, and back.
+Sleeping with the knees together would reduce the Q-angle and forces, and sleeping with a pillow between the knees would reduce it further.

 Increased back load, leg across body.